-Whether you’re new to the guitar or a more veteran player looking to upgrade your equipment, picking a specific guitar brand is no easy task — mainly because there are so many great companies today that build iconic guitars.
+Whether you’re new to the guitar or a more veteran player looking to upgrade your equipment, picking a specific guitar brand is no easy task — mainly because there are so many great guitar manufacturers today that build iconic guitars.

-Of course, deciding which brand is the best of them all is pretty subjective.
-Some may argue, for instance, that Fender makes the best electric guitar because the weight of a Stratocaster is preferable for that person, while a Gibson Les Paul, they would argue, is too heavy.
+Of course, deciding the best brands is pretty subjective.
+Some may argue, for instance, that Fender makes the best electric guitars because the weight of a Stratocaster is preferable for that person.
+A Gibson Les Paul, they would argue, is too heavy.

 In other words, if you’re just learning to play, you’re likely going to go through a period of experimentation with different brands of guitars.

-No matter your skill level, use this article as a starting point for your next guitar search.
-I’ve included some interesting tidbits about each of the brands, in addition to their top guitars.
-Don’t worry — we included a range of prices, from entry-level to the more expensive models.
+No matter your skill level, use this article as a starting point for your next six-string search.
+I’ve included some interesting tidbits about each of the brands, in addition to some of their more popular models.

 • • •